 - 3. Discuss ALL medications, including over-the-counter vitamins and herbal supplements.
 Some vitamins and herbal supplements thin the blood.
 Anticipate that you may have to STOP them for 7 days before surgery.
 Examples of these include Vitamin E, Gingko, Ginger, Garlic, Ginseng and Fish Oil (see attached list). - 4.
 STOP taking any medications that thin your blood 7 days before surgery.
-Some examples of these medications are: - Aspirin - Coumadin (Warfarin) - Xarelto (Rivaroxaban) - Pradaxa (Dabigatran) - Eliquis (Apixaban) - PLEASE CONSULT YOUR PHYSICIAN/CARDIOLOGIST TO DETERMINE IF IT IS SAFE TO STOP THESE MEDICATIONS PRIOR TO SURGERY. - 5.
-STOP taking any anti-inflammatory medications 7 days before surgery (Ibuprofen, Aleve, Advil, Motrin, Mobic, Duexis). - 6.
+Some examples of these medications are: - Aspirin - Coumadin (Warfarin) - Xarelto (Rivaroxaban) - Pradaxa (Dabigatran) - Eliquis (Apixaban) - PLEASE CONSULT YOUR PHYSICIAN/CARDIOLOGIST TO DETERMINE IF/WHEN IT IS SAFE TO STOP THESE MEDICATIONS PRIOR TO SURGERY. - 5.
+STOP taking any anti-inflammatory medications 7 days before surgery (Ibuprofen, Aleve, Advil, Motrin, Mobic, Duexis, Naproxen, Diclofenac). - 6.
 Stop smoking.
 The use of nicotine products has been linked to an increased risk of complications following surgery.
-There is a significant benefit to stop smoking a few days before surgery.
+There is a significant benefit to stop smoking, optimally for 30 days prior to surgery.
 Your primary care physician can provide you with resources to help you stop smoking.